 If you are involved in a child custody case where a single parent has been awarded full custody or both parents have lost custody of the minor child, you will likely have been presented with a reunification plan.
 These plans are crucial to a parent’s retention of their parental rights and involvement in their child’s life.
 Therefore, it is imperative to adequately understand these plans, their terms, and implementation.
-Contact a Pensacola Child Custody Attorney today if your child has been removed from your custody, and the court has presented you with a reunification plan.
+Contact a family law attorney today if your child has been removed from your custody, and the court has presented you with a reunification plan.

 If a child is taken from a parent’s custody by the Department of Children and Families or by order of a court, Florida law requires that the initial position of the court should be to implement a Reunification Plan.
 Reunification is the goal for all children removed from a parent’s custody, and therefore, these plans are extremely common.
 Reunification plans vary greatly depending upon the exact situation of the child and parent involved.
 Therefore, it is imperative that you look only to your personalized reunification plan for guidance and not outside aid.